deveshdatwani/fire-safety-assistant-robot/README.md

 <p align="center"><img align="center" src="https://raw.githubusercontent.com/deveshdatwani/fire-safety-assistant-robot/main/assets/changedetection.png" width=700></p>

 The CD algorithm detects changes in an image and outputs a binary image with the changes only.
+This is done with PCA and K Means custering on difference image obtained from ground truth map and real time map.

+The Change Detection Paper can be read <a href="https://ieeexplore.ieee.org/document/5196726">here</a>

 We then used gaussian filters to evaluate safety of a room / building / floor by penalizing changes (obstacles) very close to the fire exits.